calgoclub/website/index.md

 # Welcome!

 We're a student-run organization dedicated to all things about go / weiqi / baduk.
-Our Spring 2025 meetings are at Evans Hall 748 at 7pm on Tuesdays.
+Our Fall 2025 meetings are at Evans Hall 732 at 7pm on Tuesdays.
 Come join us!